Bodily Autonomy and Abortion: Are Pro-Life Laws Invasive?

 This is the case, note, even though refusing to save someone’s life involves a choice not to act rather than a positive, violent action to end their life.
 Inaction leading to someone’s death can be gravely wrong, but direct violent action against the life of an innocent human being is worse — and here the law can compel.

-We cannot legally require people always to do the right thing — but we can certainly legally require people to refrain from taking direct, violent action against the lives of innocent human beings.
+We can’t legally require people always to do the right thing — but we can certainly legally require people to refrain from taking direct, violent action against the lives of innocent human beings.

-On the other hand, as the argument above implies, giving blood is a trivial obligation compared to carrying a child to term.
+On the other hand, the pro-choice argument rightly points out that giving blood is a trivial obligation compared to carrying a child to term.

 The demands of pregnancy are immense and intimate in a way that defies analogy.
 For about nine months the mother’s body seems to be, in a practical sense, not entirely her own; she shares it, every minute of every day, with someone else.